 The Promoting Professional Accountability programme is based on the work of the Vanderbilt Center for Patient and Professional Advocacy in the United States.
 Extensively researched and published research discusses the effectiveness of the programme, or its components, in areas relating to hand hygiene, self-regulation and reduced complaint risk.

-Cognitive Institute has the exclusive license to deliver the Promoting Professional Accountability Programme for Australia and South East Asia.
-Our faculty have undertaken intensive training and accreditation from Vanderbilt Centre for Patient and Professional Advocacy (CPPA) to be able to deliver the PPA Programme in this region.
-Cognitive Institute delivers this programme under strict license terms and conditions.
+Cognitive Institute has the exclusive licence to deliver the Promoting Professional Accountability programme for Australia and South East Asia.
+Our faculty have undertaken intensive training and accreditation from Vanderbilt Centre for Patient and Professional Advocacy (CPPA) to be able to deliver the PPA programme in this region.
+Cognitive Institute delivers this programme under strict licence terms and conditions.

 In partnership with Vanderbilt University

 Talk to our team

 An evidence-based programme proven to address unprofessional behaviour and improve safety culture.